 The dedication ceremony will include key leaders from the project followed by building tours and science lectures from 9:30-10:15 a.m. at the new building.
 The event is open to the public.
 No registration is required.

-Watch a preview tour of the building online.
+Take a virtual tour of the Lim Center online.

-Learn more about the Alton and Lydia Lim Center for Science, Technology and Health online.
+Learn more about Biola’s Science, Technology and Health degree programs.

 For more information, contact Jenna Loumagne, media relations manager, at (562) 777-4061 or email@example.com.